DanMKrueger/Java-Repository/README.md

 # MyFirstRepo
-This is my first repository.
+This is my repository showcasing some of the code we have been writing and presenting in class.